KrisztaT/Battleship/README.md

     * termcolor==2.1.1
 * Then at last the Battleship game will run and asks your name to start.
 Enjoy!

+Note: If any error happens during the execution of the script, the script will send you an error message and exits to help tou locate the problem.
+Once the problem solved, run the script again, so it can continue the setup.

 ## After the first run

-* After the _setup.sh_ was run, you can use the _run.sh_ script to execute the battleship game in any of the folder on your computer.
+* After the _setup.sh_ or _setup_mac.sh_ was run, you can use the _run.sh_ script to execute the battleship game in any of the folder on your computer.
 * To do that type _chmod +x run.sh_ in your terminal
 * Then type _./run.sh_ command in your terminal
 * Now, that python3, pip3 and virtualenv are installed on your computer, the script install the packages used for running the code if you put it in a new directory with the game code, otherwise it just starts the game.